surfstudio/ReactiveDataDisplayManager/Documentation/Accessibility/Pages/Usage.md

 **RDDM** in initial will not make any changes to accessibility elements hierarchy, so you can manage your own optimization.
 But it enables an accessibility plugin at all builders to be work with `AccessibilityItems`.

+You can see how the accessibility plugin works in the Example project.
+It completely includes all basic usage.

 <br>

 ## AccessibilityItem